voidagency/vactory_starter_kit/modules/vactory_reminder/README.md

        }

-Vactory reminder is by default providing two reminder plugins which are:
+#### Vactory reminder provides by default two reminder plugins which are:
 * Mail (With plugin ID "mail"): For sending emails.

   Require extra data params: